Jarome Iginla: Calgary Flames

-Individually, Iginla reached 900 career points in a two-goal, two-assist effort against the Oilers on January 30, 2010.
-Six nights later, he played his 1,000th career game against the Florida Panthers.
 Iginla struggled offensively to begin the 2010–11 season, and with the Flames falling to the bottom of the standings, there was renewed speculation over his future in Calgary.
 Team management repeatedly reiterated that they were not interested in moving him to another team.
-Improving his game as the season wore on, Iginla reached another personal milestone, recording his 500th career assist on January 11, 2011, the same day he was named to play in his sixth All-Star Game.
-He announced several days later that he had declined to play in the All-Star Game as he wished to spend the time with his ailing grandmother.

-Iginla scored his 30th goal of the season on a penalty shot against the Nashville Predators on March 6, 2011, and in doing so became the 10th player in NHL history to score at least 30 goals in ten consecutive seasons.
-A month later, he scored his 1,000th career point, notching the game-winning goal against the St. Louis Blues in a 3–2 win on April 1, 2011.
+Improving his game as the season wore on, Iginla reached another personal milestone, recording his 500th career assist on a goal by Jay Bouwmeester in a 6–5 loss to the Carolina Hurricanes on January 11, 2011, the same day he was named to play in his sixth All-Star Game.
+He announced a week and a half later that he had declined to play in the All-Star Game as he wished to spend the time with his ailing grandmother.
+Iginla scored his 30th goal of the season on a penalty shot against Pekka Rinne of the Nashville Predators on March 6, and in doing so became the 10th player in NHL history to score at least 30 goals in ten consecutive seasons.
+A month later, he scored his 1,000th career point, notching the game-winning goal against Jaroslav Halák of the St. Louis Blues in a 3–2 win on April 1.
+He ended the season with 43 goals and assists for 86 points in all 82 games as the Flames as a team improved compared to the previous year as they narrowly missed the playoffs, only missing by three points in the standings.
+His 43 goals was the most on the team and third in the league overall only behind the 45 goals from Steven Stamkos of the Tampa Bay Lightning and the 50 goals from Corey Perry of the Anaheim Ducks.
+His 86 points were also sixth in the league only behind the 91 points by the Lightning's Stamkos, 94 points by Vancouver Canucks centre and captain Henrik Sedin, 98 points by the Ducks' Perry, 99 points by Tampa Bay Lightning winger Martin St. Louis and the league-leading 104 points by Vanocuver Canucks' winger Daniel Sedin, respectively.